Baltimore Summer Funding Collaborative

 Online application

 Submit your proposal through the online application.
-This year, online applications will be submitted through our new funding portal.
-Training for the online application portal will be provided through recorded videos and live at the SFC 2023 Application Information Sessions.
-The SFC will not accept e-mailed or mailed proposals will not be accepted.
-The deadline for the online application was 5:00 PM on Friday, January 13.
+Training for the online application portal will be provided through recorded videos and live at the SFC 2025 Application Information Sessions.
+The SFC will not accept e-mailed or mailed proposals.
+The deadline for the online application is 5:00 PM on Wednesday, November 20.
+You may wish to use this document that outlines all questions on the portal as reference prior to beginning.

 community review rubric